 Click to Read

-Punjabi Tandoor isn’t just a restaurant—it’s a community haven where homesick diners find comfort and the Saini family helps redefine what it means to belong.
+Punjabi Tandoor isn’t just a restaurant.
+It’s a community haven where homesick diners find comfort and the Saini family helps redefine what it means to belong.
 Writer Madhushree Ghosh’s story is about more than food—it’s a testament to resilience, faith, and the power of community.

 Meet SD’s Pet Detective, Babs Fry